 Claire Oto is a second-year MPP candidate focusing on national security and defense policy at the George Washington University.
 Originally from Sacramento, CA, she graduated from UC San Diego in 2017 with a B.A. in comparative politics and minors in European history and photography.
 She currently works on the communications and public affairs team for the Department of Energy’s Office of Science.

 Executive Blog Editor

-Samantha Sears is a first year Master in Public Policy candidate at The George Washington University’s Trachtenberg School.
-She completed her Bachelor of Arts in Communication Studies with a minor in Pre-Law Studies at California State University, Fullerton.
-Sam had internships in the entertainment, non-profit, and magazine industries; and during her senior year of undergrad, she created her own event planning company and later sold it to pursue her goals in policy.
-Although Sam works as a full time substitute teacher for Arlington Public Schools, her passion is reshaping the stigmas and discrimination facing those struggling through disorders associated with behavioral health.
+Samantha Sears is a second-year MPP candidate at the George Washington University.
+She completed her B.A. in communication studies with a minor in pre-law studies at California State University, Fullerton.
+Sam had internships in the entertainment, non-profit, and magazine industries, and during her senior year of undergrad, she created her own event planning company and later sold it to pursue her goals in policy.
+Although Sam works as a full-time substitute teacher for Arlington Public Schools, her passion is reshaping the stigmas and discrimination facing those struggling through disorders associated with behavioral health.
 She interns for Health RIGHT 360 to advocate for the behavioral health cause in Congress.
 You can find Sam on her days off shopping the day away at Pentagon City and Tysons Corner.